WebP image format support

 PS: i think this is a "small" feature, so i didn't start topic on TYPO3 Decisions.

-#1 Updated by Benni Mack 2 months ago
+#1 Updated by Benni Mack over 1 year ago

 - Status changed from New to Needs Feedback